 Language learning is a long, arduous process.
 Many tourists get by with a basic dictionary.
 That helps them learn enough for simple communications.
 Thankfully, you don’t need to buy physical phrase books or dictionaries anymore.
 There are plenty of mobile apps that do the same thing for less money and you have your smartphone on you all the time anyway.
+It’s a smart choice, especially for people who don’t intend on learning the full language.
 These apps are great for scholarly pursuits or the vacation visit to Japan.
 In any case, here are the best Japanese to English dictionaries on Android!

 Dictionary Linguee is a powerful multi-language dictionary app.
 It features support for over half a dozen languages and Japanese is included.
 It works like a multi-language dictionary should.
 You look up a word and see that word in other languages.
 The app also features an offline mode, example sentences for most words, and pronunciation guides by native speakers of each language.
 It hasn’t seen an update in a while, but the app works just fine as is.

 English Japanese Dictionary is a fairly basic app for this stuff.
 It translates words from English to Japanese and vice versa.
 Additionally, the app features pronunciations, voice searches, antonyms, synonyms, and even some study aids and word games.
 It’s otherwise super basic and easy to use.
 There is the occasional bug and it doesn’t have every word.
 However, our list of complaints only really goes that far.
 This is a good, simple Japanese to English phrasebook or dictionary.
 It’s also free with ad support.